 The Group mainly provides solutions with its AI platform.
-Specifically, digital marketing services are to provide solutions that leverage AI technology helping our customers to acquire high lifetime value users, and online services are to provide access to our platforms for customer engagement, customer targeting or data science.
-For digital marketing services, the Group recognizes revenue over the contract period based on the internet users' responses because the performance obligations are satisfied as the users respond to the campaigns we provide in a particular way.
-Cost of sales consists of only expenses which directly relate to generating revenue, and the main components are expenses to be paid to external parties for rendering our services.
-For the provision of the online services with our platform, revenue is recognized over the service providing period as the performance obligations continue to be satisfied during the period.
+Specifically, digital marketing services are to provide solutions that leverage AI technology helping its customers to acquire high lifetime value users, and online services are to provide access to its platforms for customer engagement, customer targeting or data science.
+For digital marketing services, the Group recognizes revenue over the contract period based on the internet users' responses because the performance obligations are satisfied as the users respond to the campaigns the Group provides in a particular way.
+Cost of sales consists of only expenses which directly relate to generating revenue, and the main components are expenses to be paid to external parties for rendering its services.
+For the provision of the online services with its platform, revenue is recognized over the service providing period as the performance obligations continue to be satisfied during the period of time.
 As for digital marketing services, contract assets are recognized until billing to the customer, and then trade receivables are recognized on the billing to the customer.